 Post-Janus Legislation Weakens Impact of Supreme Court’s Decision and Imposes Heightened Requirements on Public and Educational Employers

-Senate Bill 1784 requires public employers to provide specific employee information to labor organizations, provides for greater access rights for labor organizations, imposes limitations on information that can be shared with third parties, and requires employers to rely on information provided by labor organizations regarding payroll deductions related to union dues.
-Senate Bill 1784 amends both the Illinois Public Labor Relations Act (IPLRA) and the Illinois Educational Labor Relations Act (IELRA).
-The key changes to these statutes that employers should be aware of in the event Senate Bill 1784 is signed into law are described in detail below.
+Public Act 101-0620 requires public employers to provide specific employee information to labor organizations, provides for greater access rights for labor organizations, imposes limitations on information that can be shared with third parties, and requires employers to rely on information provided by labor organizations regarding payroll deductions related to union dues.
+Public Act 101-0620 amends both the Illinois Public Labor Relations Act (IPLRA) and the Illinois Educational Labor Relations Act (IELRA).
+The key changes to these statutes that employers should be aware of are described in detail below.

 Union Information Rights: